Condensed Milk Buttercream (Russian Buttercream)

 Other Types of Buttercream

 If you are interested in experimenting with other other types of buttercreams, read the post on the difference between Italian, French, and Swiss buttercream.
 Also, check out this vanilla frosting recipe for a classic American buttercream.
+And, remember to check out the web story about this condensed milk buttercream.

 Condensed Milk Buttercream